 The networked devices in a smart networked home respond to market electricity rates and adjust to household usage patterns to conserve energy and cut costs.
 Innovative, networked air conditioning systems are one instance.
 When electricity is readily available and reasonably priced, they increase their output in response to market prices.
 By examining user data, they can incorporate details about user preferences and periods into their computations.

-Artificial intelligence in the energy sector assesses the current situation and assists in taking the necessary steps to realize the sector's full potential.
+AI in energy sector assesses the current situation and assists in taking the necessary steps to realize the sector's full potential.
 Utilities are working to keep up with these new difficulties as worldwide demand rises.
-Artificial intelligence can gradually incorporate artificial intelligence into energy grids, renewable energy sources, and decentralized networks to optimize energy use and raise consumer satisfaction.
-Thus, AI in the energy sector can bring about sustainable practices, cut prices, and promote transparency.
+AI in oil and gas industry can gradually incorporate artificial intelligence into energy grids, renewable energy sources, and decentralized networks to optimize energy use and raise consumer satisfaction.
+Thus, AI in the energy sector and AI in oil and gas industry can bring about sustainable practices, cut prices, and promote transparency.